FuelLabs/fuels-ts/apps/docs/src/guide/types/arrays.md

 ## Using Arrays in the SDK

-You can pass a TypeScript `Array` into your contract method seamlessly, allowing the expected data to be passed through the type regardless of the `Array` type.
-In Sway, `Arrays` are fixed in size, so the storage size is determined at the time of program compilation, not during runtime.
+You can pass a TypeScript `Array` into your contract method seamlessly just like you would pass an `Array` to a TypeScript function.

+The SDK handles the conversion from TypeScript to Sway in the background, allowing the expected data to be passed through the type regardless of the `Array` type.

 An `Array` in Sway is simply a typed `Array`, as demonstrated in the following example:

 <<< @/../../docs-snippets/src/guide/types/arrays.test.ts#arrays-1{ts:line-numbers}

+In Sway, `Arrays` are fixed in size, so the storage size is determined at the time of program compilation, not during runtime.

 Let's say you have a contract that takes an `Array` of type `u64` with a size length of 2 as a parameter and returns it: